5 Stocks That AI Predicts Will Double Your Money in a Year

 5. Cloudflare (NET)

-Finally, investors seeking a safer route to AI riches should consider Cloudflare (NYSE:NET), the world’s largest provider of diversified CDN services.
+Finally, investors seeking a safer route to AI riches should consider Cloudflare, Inc. (NET), the world’s largest provider of diversified content delivery network (CDN) services.

-TradeSmith’s AI algorithm expects a 4.3% rise in a month, or a 68% annual rate of return.
+When I last checked, TradeSmith’s AI algorithm expected a 4.3% rise in a month, or a 68% annual rate of return.
 And an examination of Cloudflare’s business suggests this is entirely possible.

 Cloudflare operates over 100 data centers and serves up a fifth of all websites in the world.
-The company’s DDoS protection services (Distributed Denial-of-Service) benefits from network effects, making the firm a popular choice even among tech giants that can afford to host their own content.
-Walmart (NYSE:WMT) and Dell Technologies (NYSE:DELL) use Cloudflare to host their e-commerce sites.
+The company’s DDoS protection services (distributed denial-of-service) benefits from network effects, making the firm a popular choice even among tech giants that can afford to host their own content.
+Walmart Inc. (WMT) and Dell Technologies Inc. (DELL) use Cloudflare to host their e-commerce sites.

-That indicates that Cloudflare’s stock will grow into its seemingly high valuations.
-Muslim Farooque even goes as far as to say the stock is “undervalued” for its vital role in handling the world’s internet traffic.
-He suggests putting the company on your watchlist and buying on any dip.

-For those with shorter timeframes, Cloudflare could also surprise to the upside over the short term.
-Analysts doubled their 2023 EPS estimates to 34 cents last April, and upward revisions are often a sign of short-term gains to come.
+For those with shorter time frames, Cloudflare could also surprise to the upside over the short term.
+Analysts doubled their 2023 earnings per share estimates to 34 cents last April, and upward revisions are often a sign of short-term gains to come.

 What Chess Teaches Us About Living with AI